Frank-Xu-Huaze/predicting_purchase_from_webpage_cookies/README.md

 # predicting_purchase_from_webpage_cookies
-This is a repo for a data project of predicting purchase from users' webpage cookies data
+This is a repo for a data project of predicting purchase from users' webpage cookies data.
+I used logistic regression, decision tree, random forest and gradient boosting to try to fit and make predictions.

 Field Descriptions: